 Website URL / Source / Medium

 These three fields are straight forward and don’t need much more explanation.
 Ensure your URL has the HTTP(Ss) included.
-The source should always be Social.
-And Medium is your platform, simple!
+The medium should always be paidsocial.
+And Source is your platform, simple!
+However, make sure you also set up a custom channel grouping so Paid Social gets its own channel grouping.

 The name is your top level categorization, this is how you initially group trackable URLs together.
 The most important thing to remember about campaign name is to be consistent, Google Analytics will list any variation of the name as a separate campaign.
 This means that “Spring Break,” “Springbreak,” and “spring break” will all be listed as separate campaigns.
 Whatever name you are using for your promotion, keep it consistent across the board.